 Living in Guatemala is like being part of a living history book: every street corner tells a hundred tales, mixing the Mayan heritage with Spanish colonial influences and modern Latin vibes.

-The best part is that you can enjoy Guatemala on a budget, and be pretty comfortable about it.
+The best part is that you can enjoy Guatemala on a shoestring budget, and be relatively comfortable about it.

 3. El Salvador